 1360 N. Conant Street,

 On December 21, 1997, National Amusements opened up the Showcase Maumee 18 theatres on the site of the old drive-in.
-In 2004 it was renovated into the Maumee 18 Cinema DeLux theatres.
-On January 10, 2010 the Maumee 18 Cinema DeLux was one of four theatres belonging to to National Amusements in the Toledo area that were sold to Rave Motion Pictures, so National Amusements could refinance their debt.
-On July 11, 2010, Rave closed the theatre because of too many screens in the Maumee, OH area, and it has been sold to The Calvary Assembly of God.
+In 2004 it was remodelled into the Maumee 18 Cinema DeLux theatres.
+On January 10, 2010, the Maumee 18 Cinema DeLux was one of four theatres belonging to National Amusements in the Toledo area that were sold to Rave Motion pictures, so National Amusements could refinance their debt.
+On July 11, 2010, Rave Motion Pictures closed the theatre because of too many screens in the Maumee area.
+The theatre was sold to the Calvary Assembly of God.

 Just login to your account and subscribe to this theater.